 Office of Diversity Education

-The Office of Diversity Education works to promote diversity and social justice initiatives on campus.
+The Office of Diversity Education works to promote diversity, inclusion, equity and social justice initiatives on campus.
 The ODE also provides resources and supports the continued development of a positive campus climate.

 The Office of Diversity Education Offers: